 In cases where the water is dripping straight out of the bottom of the garbage disposal, the seals within the basin are likely worn out.
 These seals can be restored, but, there are a number of seals within the garbage disposal.
 So, if one breaks, yet another break will, often, soon follow.
 In this predicament, it can be a good choice to have the garbage disposal replaced.

 If the garbage disposal is still causing issues or there are still signs of water damage on the bottom of the sink cabinet, contact us.
-We can get the necessary Cedar Hill Plumbing Repair done quick.
+We can get the necessary plumbing repair done quick.

 Click to print a PDF of this article.